Labor Day. The history is a little more interesting than just picnics and hot dogs.

 - apothecary.

-Then, the Industrial Revolution began in the late 18th century.
+Then, the Industrial Revolution began in Britain in the late 18th century.

 Where Ireland burned peat from bogs, Britain burned coal from mines.

-The tariff taxes that helped the Northern states hurt the Southern states, as the South was predominately agricultural and had few factories to protect.
+Tariff taxes that helped the Northern states hurt the Southern states, as the South was agricultural with few factories.

-This fueled animosity between the states leading up to the Civil War.
+This fueled animosity between the North and South prior to the Civil War.

-Machines freed women up from tedious daily tasks, such as hand-weaving thread, hand-sewing cloth, and hand-washing clothes.
+Women were freed up from tedious daily tasks, such as hand-weaving thread, hand-sewing cloth, and hand-washing clothes.

 Instead of carrying water from a well, pumps and pipes brought water directly into homes.

-New ways of making stronger iron and steel led to the building of bridges, skyscrapers, steamboats, and mining machinery.
+New ways of making stronger iron and steel helped build bridges, skyscrapers, steamboats, and mining machinery.

 Railroads began taking people safely and inexpensively across the entire nation, opening up unprecedented mobility and opportunity.

-President Grover Cleveland dedicated the Statue of Liberty in 1886 to welcome immigrants.
+President Grover Cleveland dedicated the Statue of Liberty in 1886 to welcome immigrants, who were mostly English, Irish, Scandinavian, Italians, Greeks, Poles, Russian, Jews, and Germans.

-In 1867, Horatio Alger began publishing a best-selling series of novels, such as:
+In 1867, Horatio Alger began publishing a best-selling novels, such as:

 - "Ragged Dick";